-- Who is the CBRFC and what is our role? - What does the future climate look like for the Colorado River Basin? - How does the CBRFC deal with changing climate and uncertainty?
+- Who is the CBRFC and what is our role?

+- Current State Water Outlook

+- What does the future climate have in store for us?

+- How do we move forward?

 Who Are We?

 - Part of NOAA NWS, one of 13 RFCs nationwide - An operational field office located in Salt Lake City, UT - Highly collaborative, reliant on partners and data - All about decision-support!